Poets&Quants Top Business Schools

 “Every opportunity at the business school is a tool to make me more unique than the next person.
 Each individual was exposed to different paths and challenges that made us all well prepared yet different from one another that can carry different skills to our future roles.”

 “The first semester of the business school is infamous for group work, especially in your business communications class.
-I still use the practical skills I learned on daily basis while networking and navigating through law school.”
+I still use the practical skills I learned on a daily basis while networking and navigating through law school.”